aktalukdar/simulationofcontiguousmemoryallocation/README.md

 # simulationofcontiguousmemoryallocation
-Implementation Best fit, First fit and Worst fit in c
+Implementation of Best fit, First fit and Worst fit in c Just download and run in any c compiler.